sekiguchi92/SoundSourceSeparation/README.md

 ## News
 * Ver2.0 is released.
 The code of FastMNMF1 is refactored and FastMNMF2 and AR-FastMNMF2 are newly added.
 * AR-FastMNMF2 is the extension of FastMNMF2 for joint blind source separation and dereverberation.
+* MNMF and ILRMA are also available.
-* Other methods implemented at ver1.0 such as ILRMA, MNMF, MNMF-DP, and FastMNMF-DP will be added in the future.
+* Other methods implemented at ver1.0 such as MNMF-DP and FastMNMF-DP will be added in the future.

 ## Method list
 ### Source separation
 * FastMNMF1
 * FastMNMF2
+* ILRMA
+* MNMF

 ### Joint source separation and dereverberation
 * AR-FastMNMF2